brian6484/brian6484.github.io/_posts/querydsl/2023-06-01-whenddlautoIsNone.md

 ---
 layout: post
-title: OracleDatabaseException: table or view does not exist error when generate-ddl is set to none
+title: OracleDatabaseException table or view does not exist error when generate-ddl is set to none
 category: Querydsl
 tags:
   - Querydsl